 Long-Term Care Planning for couples has some unique variables to consider.
 The first factor to consider is that one of the individuals will likely become a caregiver and/or will survive the spouse who required care.
 The second factor is that the individual not needing care will neet to maintain their standard of living, while still addressing the financial burden of associated with Long-Term Care needs for the spouse.

 In this case study, we make the following planning assumptions:

-Below you will see 4 different planning scenarios which could play out for this couple, based on .....
+Below are four different planning scenarios which could play out for this couple.....

 Scenario #1 (Purple Line):

 In this situation, the couple plans on a lifetime income stream which will last well beyond age 100 and the opportunity to leave a legacy to their heirs.
 Long-Term Care is neither needed or planned for, so the the outcome is predictably successful.....assuming all goes well.